lightninglabs/lightning-dev-site/_pages/overview.md

   bidrectional streaming methods.
 Check out the guides for working with gRPC for [Python](/guides/python-grpc/) and [Javascript](/guides/javascript-grpc/)
 - LND also features a REST proxy someone can use if they are accustomed to standard RESTful APIs.
-However, gRPC has higher performance and can provide real-time notifications.
+However, REST does not have full streaming RPC coverage.

-All of these LND interfaces are documented in the [API Reference](//api.lightning.community), featuring a description of the parameters, responses, and code examples for Python, Javascript, and command line arguments if it exists.
+All of these LND interfaces are documented in the [API Reference](//api.lightning.community), featuring a description of the parameters, responses, and code examples for Python, Javascript, and command line arguments if those exist.

 ### Channel Lifecycle